terraform-az-modules/terraform-azure-application-insights/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform Azure Module Template
+# Terraform Azure Application Insights

-This directory contains an example usage of the **terraform-azure-module-template**.
+This directory contains an example usage of the **terraform-azure-application-insights**.
 It demonstrates how to use the module with default settings or with custom configurations.

 ---